Wix ADI vs Wix Editor: What Changed and Which to Use in 2024

 Wix ADI asked users a series of questions about their business, style preferences, and goals.
 It then generated a unique website automatically - no templates, no manual layout work.
 The result was a quick, polished site that most beginners could publish within an hour.

 The trade-off was limited flexibility.
 ADI sites lived inside a simplified editing interface that was separate from the main Wix Editor.
 Users could not access every design option, and many advanced Wix features were unavailable.
 If you switched to the full Wix Editor later, you could never return to the ADI editor for that site.
+For step-by-step editing instructions, see our guide on how to edit a Wix website.

 For people learning how to design a website with Wix, ADI was often the recommended starting point precisely because it removed those early design decisions.